Vienna Girls' Choir

-The choir performs traditional Austrian folk songs as well as traditional and contemporary pieces from many nations.
 The Vienna Girls' Choir tours in central Europe.
 In February 2007, the girls traveled to India to perform with a children's choir from New Delhi.
-In 2025, Austria, Slovenia, Switzerland, Germany, and Italy are on the itinerary; a tour of China is planned for 2026.
+Followed by various concerts in concerts halls in Austria and abroad.
+In Vienna they perform at Musikverein, Concerthaus, Vienna City Hall, Muth Music Hall, and other locations as requested.

 In Autumn 2023, the Vienna Girls' Choir received the Austrian Music Theatre Prize, and in June 2024, they were awarded the European Culture Prize together with the Vienna Boys' Choir.